HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Michael Hanke, Rolf Poulsen, and Alex Weissensteiner. __Where would the EUR/CHF exchange rate be without the SNB's minimum exchange rate policy?__ In _Journal of Futures Markets_.
+2014.
+Forthcoming.

 * Cosmin Oancea, Jost Berthold, Martin Elsman, and Christian Andreetta. __A Financial Benchmark for GPGPU Compilation__.
 In _18th International Workshop on Compilers for Parallel Computing (CPC'15)_.
 January 2015.